pedersebastian/pederlib/README.md

 #  mode (Finding the mode in a numeric vector)
 #  Root mean squard log error for yardstick
 #  Template for initial split and resampling
+#  csv for european
+#  Metric_set defult for yardstick
 ```